DaNizz97/extended-prop-searcher/README.md

 - **Navigation:** Jump directly from property placeholders (e.g. `propKey=${refToProp}` or `propKey=${refToProp:defaultVal}`) to their declaration or usage.
 - **Highlighting:** Correctly highlights references: normal for valid ones, warning for unresolved.
+- **Renaming:** Renaming the declaration leads to automatic rename of all property references (usages).
+If there's a single declaration — rename refactoring can be done from usage.
+If there are multiple declarations it is possible to perform such refactoring only from the specific declaration (standard IDEA behavior).

 <!-- Plugin description end -->